Relation between intersection homology and homotopy groups: Background on filtered spaces and intersection homology

 We denote by $\top$ the category of compactly generated spaces (henceforth called ``space'') with arrows the continuous maps.
 Let us emphasize that our definition of compact space includes the Hausdorff property.
 We now enter in the filtered world.

 \begin{definition} A \emph{filtered space of formal dimension $n$} is a non-empty space $X$ with a filtration,

 by closed subsets.
 The subspaces $X_{i}$ are called \emph{skeleta} of the filtration and the non-empty components of $X^{i}=X_{i}\menos X_{i-1}$ are the \emph{strata} of $X$.
-The set of strata is denoted by $\cS_{X}$.
-The subspace $\Sigma_{X}=X_{n-1}$ (or $\Sigma$ if there is no ambiguity) is called the \emph{singular subspace.} Its complementary, $X\menos \Sigma_{X}$, is the \emph{regular subspace} and the strata in $X\menos \Sigma_{X}$ are called \emph{regular.} The formal dimension of a stratum $S\subset X^{i}$ is $\dim S=i$; its formal codimension is $\codim S=n-i$.
+The set of strata is denoted by $\cS_{X}$ (or $\cS$ if there is no ambiguity).
+The subspace $\Sigma_{X}=X_{n-1}$ (or $\Sigma$) is called the \emph{singular subspace.} Its complementary, $X\menos \Sigma_{X}$, is the \emph{regular subspace} and the strata in $X\menos \Sigma_{X}$ are called \emph{regular.} The formal dimension of a stratum $S\subset X^{i}$ is $\dim S=i$; its formal codimension is $\codim S=n-i$.
+(The formal dimension is not necessarily related to any topological notion of dimension.)
 The filtered space is of \emph{locally finite stratification} if every point has a neighborhood that intersects only a finite number of strata.

 A \emph{stratified space} is a filtered space such that the closure of any stratum is a union of strata of lower dimension.
 The set of strata of a stratified space is a poset, $(\cS,\prec)$, for the relation $S_{0}\prec S_{1}$ if $S_{0}\subset \ov{S}_{1}$.
 The \emph{depth of $X$} is the greatest integer $m$ for which it exists a chain of strata, $S_{0}\prec S_{1}\prec \cdots\prec S_{m} $.
 We denote it by $\depth X=m$. \end{definition}